-If you’re an avid traveler, there’s probably one scenario that scares you more than anything else: You’ve been planning that bucket-list trip for months and you’re finally at your desired destination having a blast.
+If you’re an avid traveler, there’s probably one scenario that scares you more than anything else: You’ve been planning that bucket-list trip for months, managed to snag cheap international flights that suit your budget, and you’re finally at your desired destination having a blast.
 You’re enjoying a pint at a pub in Dublin, strolling along the canals of Venice, or shopping in Hong Kong, when you reach into your pocket or bag … and realize (to your horror) … that your passport is GONE!

 A lost or stolen passport can really put a damper (if not a complete stop) on your travel plans.
 But it doesn’t have to ruin your trip.
 As long as you take the right precautions and know what to do in case this should ever happen to you, dealing with a lost passport might end up being little more than a minor hiccup in your itinerary.